Skip to Main content

 The College offers therapy services through our on-campus Counseling Center.

-• Part-time students and employees can obtain COVID tests at any walk-in clinic, CVS, or Walgreens by appointment via their websites.
+• Part-time students and employees can obtain COVID tests at any walk-in clinic, or purchase them at retailers and pharmacies.

 • The College does not have on-campus isolation rooms available.